 Stovetop Mini Flapjacks are thin “rounds” of cornbread fried in a greased skillet on top of the stove.

 They look like pancakes.
-Easy to make.
-Crusty and delicious.
+Crusty outside.
+Moist inside.

-Flapjacks, also known as griddlecakes and corn cakes.
+Flapjacks, are also known as griddlecakes and corn cakes.
 Key ingredients are cornmeal and flour.

 Cornmeal fries better in vegetable oil than in melted butter.
 Pancakes are made with flour and usually cooked in melted butter.